junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor eyes both of them carefully, as if only now does he properly register them.
 "Relative to the Weeping Angels?"
 He asks, probing.

 "I don't think so," Cas answers frankly.
-"I've only known them the first time today."
+"I've only known them for the first time today."

 "But you know a lot of things, you know about the Time Lords and Tardis," the Doctor purses his lips.
 "I don't like it."